Crop Farmer

 • Research and purchase seeds to plant for the season

-• Prepare the soil for planting
+• Prepare the soil for planting and make sure it stays healthy

-• Prepare machinery for use in the field, and maintain it year-round
+• Prepare machinery for use in the field and maintain it year-round

 Education & Training